TimelessFun/PlexRelay/README.md

 - The service updates every 6 hours to fetch new streams and remove expired ones
 - This service is designed for those with VIP status in [PPV.wtf](https://ppv.wtf)
 - xTeVe provides the final M3U playlist that should be used in Plex

+## Storage and Caching

+The PlexRelay service stores its cache data in the `/mnt/<yourpool>/plexrelay` directory.
+This includes:
+- Stream information cache
+- MPEG-TS URL cache
+- All cached data is automatically refreshed every 6 hours

+This persistent storage ensures that:
+- The service starts up quickly using cached data
+- Stream information is preserved across container restarts
+- API calls are minimized by using cached data